William Cadogan, 7th Earl Cadogan: Early life

 Born on 13 February 1914, he was the eldest son of Gerald Cadogan, 6th Earl Cadogan and his wife Lilian Cadogan.
 He was educated at Eton College, an all-boys public boarding school in Eton, Berkshire.

 He inherited his titles on the death of his father on 4 October 1933, his family seat at Culford Park was sold in 1935 and became Culford School.
+On 12 May 1937, as a peer of the realm, he attended the Coronation of George VI and Elizabeth.

 Military service

-Cadogan joined the Army and rose to the rank of captain in the Coldstream Guards, seeing action in World War II.
+Having attended Royal Military College, Sandhurst, Cadogan was commissioned on 1 February 1934 as a second lieutenant in the Coldstream Guards, British Army.
+He transferred to the Supplementary Reserve of Officers on 3 June 1936, thereby becoming a part-time soldier.
+He was promoted to lieutenant on 1 February 1937.
+On 12 April 1937, he transferred from the Coldstream Guards to the Royal Wiltshire Yeomanry, Territorial Army, in the rank of second lieutenant.

+Cadogan saw active service during the Second World War.
 On 4 February 1943, as a lieutenant (temporary captain), he was awarded the Military Cross (MC) "in recognition of gallant and distinguished services in the Middle East".

 On 1 May 1947, he transferred from the Reserve of Officers to the Royal Wiltshire Yeomanry, a Territorial Army unit of the Royal Armoured Corps and was promoted to lieutenant colonel.
 He relinquished his commission on 1 May 1948 and was granted the honorary rank of lieutenant colonel.